Rotary Lobe Pumps vs. Sliding Vane Pumps

 - Sliding vane pumps either cannot operate in reverse or can only be operated for 10 minutes in reverse with reduced output.
 LobePro pumps will operate in either direction indefinitely at full speed.
 This allows the same pump to be used for both loading and unloading saving trouble, time and cost.

-- Sliding vane pumps mention states that they are self priming but do not specify the maximum suction lift.
+- Sliding vane pumps marketing material states that they are self priming but do not specify the maximum suction lift.
 Rotary Lobe pumps will self prime with water up to 25 ft.

 - LobePro pumps have oil lubricated cartridge seals.
 As a result, LobePro pumps can be run dry for a period of time.